aaltsys/doc-newwares/billing/06_audits.rst

 Detailed Charge Reporting
 =============================

-WARES maintains charge information at the most detailed level so that charges and invoice amounts are accurate and trustworthy.
+WARES maintains charge information at a detailed level so that charges and invoice amounts are accurate and trustworthy.
 This detail means that for inventory amounts, charge calculation is based on units, if units are tracked, or lots when tracked, or products when lot numbers are not used.
 Other charges may be tracked by the individual transactions of an activity, such as one or